 - * Plug-in Hybrid Vehicles (PHEV) if they meet all exemption criteria

 However, if a vehicle falls into one of the above categories it will still have to pass a safety an tampering inspection.Vehicle owners can find out if their vehicle qualifies for the new vehicle exemptions by using the North Carolina Department of Environmental Quality’s Exemption Calculator.

 Out-of-State Exemption: If a vehicle required to pass a safety and/or emissions test is not in the state during the 90-day time frame when they must get their vehicle to pass their inspections, they can go to an inspection station if there are any in their area and get one done there.
 Then, mail the results to the North Carolina DMV.
 If the vehicle owner is unable to do so, then they may be eligible for an exemption.
 Contact the North Carolina Department of Motor Vehicles for more information concerning out-of-state renewals at 1-877-421-0020.

-Active Duty Exemption: Military personnel have 30 days after they return from active duty to get their vehicles to pass any required tests or inspections.
+Active Duty Exemption: Military personnel has 30 days after they return from active duty to get their vehicles to pass any required tests or inspections.
 The North Carolina DMV will waive any late fees or charges.
 Just contact a North Carolina DMV office for more information.

-* Gasoline hybrid vehicles must also pass a vehicle emissions test every year if the vehicle owner has a residents in one of the current 48 counties that require vehicle inspection requirements.
+* Gasoline hybrid vehicles must also pass a vehicle emissions test every year if the vehicle owner has residents in one of the current 48 counties that require vehicle inspection requirements.

 Smog Check Fees

 Onboard diagnostic and emissions inspections can cost no more than $30 in North Carolina.
 Safety inspections are $13.60.